 Payroll Protection Program (PPP Loan) through the U.S. Small Business Administration (SBA)

-UPDATE: ACC is not accepting PPP Loans applications – deadline to submit was June 26th, 2020 by 3:00 pm.
+UPDATE: ACC is no longer accepting PPP Loans applications

-Arkansas Capital Corporation is no longer taking applications for the SBA PPP loan program.
-The deadline for a loan to be approved is currently June 30, 2020.
+The SBA PPP loan program has a deadline for a loan to be approved is currently August 8th, 2020.

 For full details of the PPP program go to https://www.sba.gov/funding-programs/loans/coronavirus-relief-options/paycheck-protection-program